istio/bots/policybot/TEST_FLAKES_BOT.md

 High level, following tasks will be executed as periodic task from another Cloud Scheduler job via a separate webhook endpoint, `/flakeschaser`.

 - Issues matching following conditions (might needs adjustment based on fitering results)
-  - Regex matching in descrption or title, "test.*flakes" || with certain testing labels
+  - Regex matching in issue descrption or title, `.*test.*flakes` or with certain testing labels, `label/flake-tests`.
   - Not closed yet
   - `time.Now - last_updates_timestamp` > threath_hold, 3 days.
 - Update the issue with comments "@user-id testing flakes needs your attetion."